What is skin cancer?

 Radiation: Radiation may be used to kill cancer cells that remain after surgery.
 It may also be used for tumors that are hard to remove or for people who should avoid surgery.

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
-Rare cases of advanced basal cell cancer may be treated with a drug that targets the so-called hedgehog pathway.
+Rare cases of advanced basal cell cancer may be treated with targeted therapy.

-Immunotherapy: Medications known as immune response modifiers are sometimes applied to skin cancers to boost the immune system’s response to them.
-The newest types of treatment that help the immune system fight cancer, such as checkpoint inhibitors, are generally not used for skin cancers except melanoma.
+Immunotherapy: This type of treatment helps the immune system fight cancer.
+Medications known as immune response modifiers are sometimes applied to skin cancers to boost the immune system’s response.
+Checkpoint inhibitors and other types of immunotherapy are generally not used for common skin cancers, but they can be effective for advanced melanoma.

 For more information on skin cancers, see the following resources: